 - 1 teaspoon pure vanilla extract

-- Toast the walnuts in a frying pan over medium heat for 3 - 5 minutes until fragrant.
+- Make the cake batter: Start by toasting the walnuts in a frying pan over medium heat for 3 – 5 minutes until fragrant.
 Let it cool and chop into smaller pieces.

 - Scrub the carrots clean, trim the end and peel the skin off.
 Cut them into smaller pieces and shred them in a food processor or shred them with a box grater.
 This should yield 2 ½ cups.